NgHanWei/DCVAE/README.md

 # DualChainVAE
 Codes for DualChainVAE Pytorch Implementation for extraction of spatiotemporal features.
 A pytorch implementation of a vanilla VAE counterpart is included.
+The dataset used for spatiotemporal feature extraction is an EEG Dataset from Korea University consisting of 54 subjects.

 ## Resources
 Raw Dataset: http://gigadb.org/dataset/100542